Playbook 2026 · For Advanced Marketers

 Smart+ · unified Sales · GMV Max

-Lowest Cost is automated inside Smart+.
-Web objectives merged into Sales (Jan 2026).
-GMV Max is the only TikTok Shop campaign type since July 2025.
+Lowest Cost now operates inside Smart+.
+Website objectives merged into Sales in January 2026.
+GMV Max became the only TikTok Shop campaign type in July 2025.

-Smart+ refuses to migrate without Pixel + CAPI (EMQ ≥ 6), 50+ conversions / 7 days, and 6 creative assets at minimum.
+Smart+ refuses migration without Pixel + CAPI connected (EMQ ≥ 6), at least 50 conversions over 7 days, and a minimum of 6 creative assets.

-Three pages of the playbook expand each migration — what stays, what breaks, what the diagnostics flag the morning after the cut-over.
+Three pages inside the playbook break down each migration — what remains stable, what breaks during the transition, and what the diagnostics usually surface the next morning.

-Creative — statics, video, the parts AI handles, the parts it doesn't
+Creative — statics, video, what AI handles, what it doesn't

 The algorithm rotates assets.
-It does not invent angles.
+It does not invent positioning.

-Advantage+ creative auto-crops, swaps music, and dynamically combines headlines and primary text.
-PMax does the same across Search, Shopping and YouTube.
-None of that produces the hook.
-The hook is still a human decision — and the platforms punish bad ones earlier than ever.
+Advantage+ automatically crops creatives, swaps music and dynamically combines headlines with primary text.
+Performance Max does the same across Search, Shopping and YouTube.
+None of that creates the core angle.
+The positioning still depends on human judgment — and the platforms punish weak hooks faster than ever before.

 Video — vertical 9:16